Chapter 34 of the book of Genesis tells of the rape of Dinah and the revenge of her brothers in the stragjo di Sichem (Shechem massacre).

 In verse 4, Shechem says to his father: fasimi cjoli cheste fantate (get me this girl to marry; literally, get me to take this girl).
 In verse 5, you read that Jacob finds out about the rape of his daughter Dinah; he has not yet told his sons of the matter because they are feeding the animals in the fields.
 You then read: Jacop al tasè fin che no tornarin dongje (Jacob did not speak [of it] until they came back).
 You will recall that the verb tasê means to not speak, to keep quiet.
 Example: i cjans a taserin dome viodût il paron (the dogs quietened down as soon as they had seen their master).

-Vocabulary: sintî (to hear), sucedi (to happen, to occur), displasê (to displease), un mont (greatly, very much), inrabiâsi (to get angry, to become enraged), a muart (greatly, very much; literally, to death), orent (horrible, terrible; its feminine form is orende), une azion (act, gesture), lâ vie di cjâf par (to be enamoured of, to be very taken with; literally, to go out of one’s head for), dâ par femine (to cause to take as wife), metisi adun (to unite oneself, to ally oneself), restâ culì (to stay here), la disposizion (disposition), a disposizion di (at the disposition of), lâ a stâ (to go live), girâ (to roam, to wander; also written zirâ), sistemâsi (to set oneself up, to get settled in), sperâ (to hope), vê a grât (to have in one’s favour), domandâ (to ask), sproposetât (excessive), il presit (price), il regâl (gift), paiâ (to pay), lassâ cjoli (to let take, to allow to take).
+Vocabulary: sintî (to hear), sucedi (to happen, to occur), displasê (to displease), un mont (greatly, very much), inrabiâsi (to get angry, to become enraged), a muart (greatly, very much; literally, to death), orent (horrible, terrible; its feminine form is orende), une azion (act, gesture), lâ vie di cjâf (to take leave of one’s senses; literally, to go out of [away from] one’s head), dâ par femine (to cause to take as wife), metisi adun (to unite oneself, to ally oneself), restâ culì (to stay here), la disposizion (disposition), a disposizion di (at the disposition of), lâ a stâ (to go live), girâ (to roam, to wander; also written zirâ), sistemâsi (to set oneself up, to get settled in), sperâ (to hope), vê a grât (to have in one’s favour), domandâ (to ask), sproposetât (excessive), il presit (price), il regâl (gift), paiâ (to pay), lassâ cjoli (to let take, to allow to take).

 When Jacob’s sons discover what had happened to their sister Dinah, they become enraged.
 In verse 7, you read: ur displasè un mont (this displeased them greatly) e s’inrabiarin a muart (and they became enraged).
 Like plasê, the verb displasê is used with the preposition a: ur plasè (it pleased them), ur displasè (it displeased them), i plasè (it pleased him), i displasè un mont (it displeased him greatly), etc. You have seen a number of different usages now that mean very much, greatly, including une vore, un grum, tant, cetant, etc., and now un mont.
 Also meaning very much, greatly in this verse is a muart (literally, to death).
 This idiomatic intensifier is also encountered in English: to laugh oneself to death, to love someone to death, etc.